 Advances in technology have led to a steady increase of non-resident vendors branching out and selling goods to Canadians through online platforms, also known as online marketplaces.
-When Canadians purchase goods from non-residents online, at the very least, GST (and in some cases PST or HST) is levied when those goods cross the border.
+When Canadians purchase goods from nonresidents online, at the very least, GST is levied when those goods cross the border.
 However, similar taxes do not apply when Canadians purchase digital goods and services online, as there is no physical way to track when an app is downloaded or a service provided.
-As the non-resident vendor is generally not considered to be carrying on business in Canada, they are not required to register for GST/HST purposes and, as a result, would not be required or permitted to charge GST/HST on the supply of digital goods and services to Canadian customers.
+In essence, this means non-resident vendors are not considered to be carrying on business in Canada.
+As a result, they are not required to register for GST/HST purposes and frequently do not charge GST/HST on their sales of digital goods and services to Canadians.

-Beyond resulting in less GST/HST revenue being collected by vendors on behalf of the Canada Revenue Agency (CRA), current registration rules also effectively disadvantage GST/HST registered vendors, including those who sell through distribution platforms and fulfillment warehouses in Canada.
-Generally, vendors located in Canada are required to collect and remit GST/HST on the final selling price when digital goods are supplied to customers in Canada.
-This means the Canadian vendors' total tax included price to consumers could be higher than the unregistered non-resident vendors' price for the same digital goods and services.
+Beyond leading to a decrease in GST/HST revenue being collected by the Canada Revenue Agency (CRA), current registration rules also disadvantage vendors situated in Canada, including those who sell through distribution platforms and fulfillment warehouses in Canada.
+Generally, vendors located in Canada are required to collect and remit GST/HST on the final selling price when digital goods are sold to customers in Canada.
+This means the Canadian vendors' total selling price to consumers could be higher than the non-resident vendors' price for the same digital goods and services.